mark279455/Battleships/README.md

 [Wikipedia Battleships](https://en.wikipedia.org/wiki/Battleship_(game))

-When the boards load you will see your ships on the left, and the computer's on the right.
+When the boards load you will see your ships on the left, on the right is a map for you to find the conputer's ships.

+Both sides have..

+        2 submarines (2 squares)
+        1 cruiser    (3 squares)
+        1 battleship (4 squares)

 you select your target square by keying the name of the square - one number (1-6) and 1 letter (a-f).